 Important: The word list also includes our predefined concepts for the CAMs.
 Please do not summarize them into superordinate categories.
 The predefined terms are: “Vorteile”, “Nachteile”, “sozialer Assistenzroboter”, “Rettungsroboter”.

-Please consider the valence of the different words in the coding process.
+Please consider the valence and provided comments by the participants of the words for the coding process.

 Please carefully decide which category each concept belongs to.